 - Semiconductors

 Absent from this list are products where investigations are still pending: pharmaceutical products, wind turbines, polysilicon (and their derivatives), commercial aircraft and jet engines, unmanned aircraft systems and parts, robotics and industrial machinery, and personal protective equipment, medical consumables, and medical equipment and devices.
-Importers should expect new Section 232 tariffs on all these products categories, as well as possible increases in the duty rates associated with merchandise covered by completed investigations.
+Importers should expect new Section 232 tariffs on all of these products categories, as well as possible increases in the duty rates associated with merchandise covered by completed investigations.

-In addition, the China Section 301 tariffs are still in place ranging from 7.5% to 100% based on the HTSUS codes set forth on the original “Lists” (1, 2, 3, and 4.A) published in 2018 and subsequently updated.
+In addition, the Section 301 “China” tariffs are still in place ranging from 7.5% to 100% based on the HTSUS codes set forth on the original “Lists” (1, 2, 3, and 4.A) published in 2018 and subsequently updated.
 These duties apply on top of the Normal Trade Relations duties and the Section 232 duties.
 More Section 301 investigations are expected to be launched prior to the expiration of the Section 122 tariffs discussed below.

-6. What about the new Section 122 duties that “replace” the IEEPA tariffs?
+7. What about the new Section 122 duties that “replace” the IEEPA tariffs?

 President Trump issued an EO on February 20, 2026 announcing a temporary import surcharge of 10% under Section 122 of the Trade Act of 1974, which allows such actions to correct “balance of payments” problems with U.S. trading partners.
 This surcharge went into effect on February 24, 2026 and will remain in effect for 150 days.
 Unless Congress passes legislation to keep these temporary duties in place, they will expire on July 24, 2026.